WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-18-Automating-the-hardest-testing-problem-I-ever-had.markdown

 ==================================================
 My takeaway is that I personally felt the pain over the span of a couple of months that came from tightly coupled UI, business logic, and dependencies which cost the company a lot of money and made a problem far more difficult to test than it should have been.
+The post from Bryan Finster mentioned at the top of the article brought back these memories.

+An important part of good testing is setting up the tester to succeed.
+The more you couple code together, the harder the problem the tester is going to have.
+It doesn't matter who your tester is - a dedicated testing professional, the developer on the code, a member of the product management team, anybody else from the team - they life will be so much easier, and your product so much better, if you choose designs that are easier to test.